laipn/company-questions/README.md

 Good companies will be able to cite the "breadth" of these solutions.
 Great companies will provide details into subtelties (depth) of some of those solutions.

+Branch this doc for each company you interview with and put answers inline.

+TODO: Add rubrics for scoring

 ## Engineering Culture

-Changes in external dependencies often cause or expose bugs in code.
+Changes in external dependencies often cause or expose bugs in code -- both your own and others.
 See [Hyrum's Law](https://www.hyrumslaw.com/).
 A change in your software has the potential to break users.
 Updating system packages can often implicitly break your own application.

 _Question_: How does your company deal with this?